Doctor of Musical Arts (DMA) Handbook

 Late enrollment

-To avoid late enrollment fees, you must enroll BEFORE the first day of classes.
-Enrollment information, including the enrollment schedule, can be found at: KU Registrar: Enrollment.
+To avoid late enrollment fees, you must enroll in at least 1 credit hour BEFORE the first day of classes.
+Enrollment information, including the enrollment schedule, is found on the registrar’s website, registrar.ku.edu/academic-calendar.
 Late enrollment begins at 12:00 a.m. on the first instructional day of the Fall, Spring and Summer semesters.

-If you enroll AFTER the first week of classes, you must obtain a Petition to Late Enroll form from the Graduate Student Services office, 446 Murphy, complete it with appropriate signatures, and submit it to the Registrar’s office.
+If you enroll AFTER the first week of classes, you must request a Petition to Late Enroll, and submit it online to the Registrar’s office.
 Enrollment after the 20th day of classes is only permitted in rare cases, by completing a FacEx Appeal.

 International student enrollmentInternational students must be particularly aware of the rules and regulations regarding their visa status.
 International students should contact the International Support Services (ISS) office when enrolling, dropping or adding classes, reducing full-time enrollment, changing their degree program, taking a leave of absence, or withdrawing from the university.
 U.S. (Federal) laws govern your student visa status, and you must be fully aware of them as you proceed through your degree program.